When can I participate in the plan?

 Will my contributions ever be taxed?

-Your contributions are deducted from your paycheck before federal taxes are calculated.
-When you retire and begin to receive distributions from your account, or when you remove funds from the plan after you leave Drexel, the funds will be taxed.
+Pre-tax contributions are calculated before taxes.
+Roth contributions are calculated after-tax.
+When you retire and begin to receive distributions from your account, or when you remove funds from the plan after you leave Drexel, the funds will be taxed unless they were contributed as Roth dollars.
 There is a penalty of 10 percent if you remove funds before age 59 ½.
 After you leave Drexel, you may convert your 403(b) plan to an IRA (Individual Retirement Account) or another employer’s 403(b) or 401(k) plan without penalties or taxes.
 Then, when you are ready to remove the funds, they will be taxed.

 Do I own the Drexel contribution or will I lose it if I leave Drexel?